trezor/trezor-firmware/core/src/apps/ripple/README.md

 ## Transactions

 Trezor support all 18 XRP Ledger [transaction types](https://xrpl.org/transaction-types.html) and all [common fields](https://xrpl.org/transaction-common-fields.html).
-You can use your Trezor to store both XRP and assets issued on the XRP Ledger such as USD, SOLO and stocks.
+You can use your Trezor to manage both XRP and assets issued on the XRP Ledger such as BTC, ETH and USD.
 All supported transaction types:

 * **AccountSet**, set options on an account.
 * **AccountDelete**, delete an account.